fediverse-devnet/feditest/docs/plan/index.md

 additional, indirect benefits:

-* The definition of test cases makes interoperability choices transparent where apps with different capabilities interoperate (e.g. what is the “correct” behavior for an app receiving richly formatted text if the receiving app does not actually support richly formatted text, or how, say, event invitations should show up in a microblogging app).
+* The definition of test cases makes interoperability choices transparent where apps with different capabilities interoperate.
+(Example: what is the “correct” behavior for an app receiving richly formatted text if the receiving app does not actually support richly formatted text, or how, say, event invitations should show up in a microblogging app?)
 Once transparent, an easier discussion can be had about how this impacts user expectations and experience, and what the “best” behavior actually is.

 * It opens up the possibility of a potential Fediverse conformance program, potentially